Fly Fishing Gear

-We almost never used a sinking line/ tip or missed it; the fishing areas are usually very shallow and wide.
+We almost never used or missed lines/ tips with very heavy sink rates; the fishing areas are usually very shallow and wide.

 However, as it is also practiced on the Faroe Islands, it is very useful to fish with a tapered leader plus tippet in the double rod length.

 And this page is not destined to dictate a dress code, because you yourself are the best judge regarding your personal weather resistance.

 These guidelines are intended for those readers who are still unsure how to prepare themselves for the Falklands weather.

 The Falkland Islands have – to put it mildly – "fresh" weather.

 There are many sunny fishing days, more than you would expect, but very strong winds are likely to come up with the sun.

 That means your clothing has to be not only waterproof, but also windproof.